SAIL Mentorship

 SAiL Mentorship Details

-Up to 4 businesses are accepted annually into the SAIL Mentorship program.
-The application process is competitive and not all businesses that apply will be accepted into the program.
-For reference, we have been able to accept approximately 25% 0f applicants.
+Up to 4 businesses will be accepted into the SAIL Mentorship program.
+The application process is competitive, and not all companies that apply will be accepted into the program.
+For reference, we have been able to take approximately 25% of applicants.
+To apply, please complete the application here.

 Program Format